milan-sony/LoginSystem-Django/README.md

-# Django-CRUD_MySQL
+# User-Login_System-Django

-This is a simple project that performs CRUD operations in Django using Mysql database.
+This is a simple User login system using django's default user model

 ## Run Locally
 You will need to install Python on  you system.
 Head over to https://www.python.org/downloads/ to download python.
 (Dont Forget to Tick Add to Path while installing Python)